open-telemetry/opentelemetry-python-contrib/README.md

 ### Releasing a package as `1.0` stable

 To release a package as `1.0` stable, the package:
-- [ ] Have a CODEOWNER.
-Submit an issue to become a CODEOWNER of a package and explain why you meet the responsibilities found in [CODEOWNERS](.github/CODEOWNERS)
+- SHOULD have a CODEOWNER.
+To become one, submit an issue and explain why you meet the responsibilities found in [CODEOWNERS](.github/CODEOWNERS).
 - [ ] Have unit tests that cover all supported versions of the instrumented library
   - e.g. Instrumentation packages might use different techniques to instrument different major versions of python packages
 - [ ] Have clear documentation for non-obvious usages of the package